consciousrepo/aionbio/content/executive-overview.md

 ---

+## TL;DR
+- **Cell reprogramming (turning any cell back into a stem cell) could reverse aging**, but molecular approaches face impossible search spaces.
+Billions are spent screening cocktails, yet the combination space is larger than what can be tested in a lifetime.
+- **Even if perfect molecular cocktails existed, delivery is unsolvable.** Different tissues reprogram at different rates, so systemic delivery causes liver failure before neurons benefit
+- **Bioelectricity offers precise spatiotemporal control.** By reading and writing electrical states in deep tissue, we can target specific organs with sub-centimeter precision and dynamic timing.
+- **The thymus is our beachhead ($80B oncology market).** FDA endpoints are organ size and T-cell counts, our approach addresses the core problem (immune decline) with measurable control.

+## Introduction

 We are fundamentally changing the way people approach intervening biology.
 Our big-if-true is that if we're right, and that biology can be more effectively controlled with physics than via our understanding of molecular pathways, then we can use non-invasive techniques in order to bring about desired changes in our systems of interest, with systems of interest being various disease states that come about with age, and then eventually, aging itself.

 How do we get there?
 But first, how did we get here?

-Like many, I was enamored by the discovery that we could reprogram cells from a somatic (differentiated) state, and convert them back into a stem cell.
+Like many, we were enamored by the discovery that we could reprogram cells from a somatic (differentiated) state, and convert them back into a stem cell.
 In 2006, Yamanaka was researching this when he discovered that by increasing the concentration of four special proteins inside the cell, now referred to as Yamanaka factors, you could turn any cell type in the body back into a stem cell.[^1] This was groundbreaking at the time, because up until this point, the only places to get stem cells were from embryos and other ethically debatable outlets.

 To those with an interest in longevity, Yamanaka’s discovery was also a proof of concept that, insofar as we define age at the level of an individual cell, that we could reverse it.
 We have been able to reprogram cells of various types into stem cells for nearly 20 years now.
 What progress have we made towards translating this for aging and what are the barriers standing in our way?